$250

 We obtained a settlement of $5.3 million for the family of a father and son who were killed.

-Stephenson Rife obtained a settlement of $5,350,000 for the family of a father and son who were killed when their vehicle was rear-ended by a semi-tractor trailer at highway speeds.
-Stephenson Rife worked quickly to preserve critical evidence, including the download of the semi’s electronic control module the semi driver’s cell phone.
-Through the collection of this evidence, it was determined that the cruise control for the semi was set to 65mph and no braking or evasive action was taken by the driver of the semi until after impact.
-The team at Stephenson Rife, along with its experts, were able to utilize the driver’s cell phone activity in the week prior to the crash to establish that the driver had likely fallen asleep at the wheel.
+Through the collection of this evidence, it was determined that the cruise control for the semi was set to 65 mph and no braking or evasive action was taken by the driver of the semi until after impact.
+The team at Stephenson Rife, along with its experts, were able to utilize the driver’s cellphone activity in the week prior to the crash to establish that the driver had likely fallen asleep at the wheel.

 More Of Our Case Results

-Tractor Trailer Truck Accident Attorneys Provide Answers to Questions
+Tractor Trailer Truck Accident FAQs

-Call Our Indianapolis Tractor Trailer Accident Attorneys in Indiana for Help
+Call Our Indianapolis Tractor Trailer Accident Attorneys in Indiana for Help Today

 At Stephenson Rife, we have the experience to pursue positive results, no matter what legal challenge your truck accident case involves.
-We provide caring, confident and cost-effective service you can count on, which is why we are the law firm that other law firms consult.
+We provide caring, confident, and cost-effective service you can count on, which is why we are the law firm that other law firms consult.

 Client Testimonial